13.1 The Light Transport Equation

 The two integrals can be evaluated independently, possibly using completely different algorithms or different numbers of samples, selected in a way that handles the different conditions well.
 As long as the estimate of the integral ignores any emission from large lights, the estimate of the integral ignores emission from small lights, and all lights are categorized as either “large” or “small,” the correct result is computed in the end.

-Finally, the BSDF terms can be partitioned as well (in fact, this application was the reason why BSDF categorization with BxDFType values was introduced in Section 8.1).
+Finally, the BSDF terms can be partitioned as well (in fact, this application was the reason BSDF categorization with BxDFFlags values was introduced in Section 9.1.2).
 For example, if denotes components of the BSDF described by delta distributions and denotes the remaining components,

-Note that because there are BSDF terms in the product, it is important to be careful not to count only terms with only components or only components; all of the terms like must be accounted for as well if a partitioning scheme like this is used.
+Note that because there are BSDF terms in the product, it is important to be careful not to count only terms with just components or just components; all the mixed terms like must be accounted for as well if a partitioning scheme like this is used.